 Here is what the same loan would look like for a 15-year repayment plan:

-In this case, the interest saved over the life of the loan is equivalent to nearly seven monthly payments.
+In this case, the interest saved over the loan term is equivalent to nearly seven monthly payments.

 Let’s see what this same loan would look like for a 20-year repayment plan: